Trying to figure out how to boost employee engagement in your organization? Read our top tips for maximizing employee engagement in 2018.

-A Gallup (2016) poll indicated that 87% of millennials (69% of non-millennials) recognise career development and growth as an important factor in their professional careers.
+A Gallup (2016) poll indicated that 87% of millennials (69% of non-millennials) recognize career development and growth as an important factor in their professional careers.
 Many employees strive to achieve continuous professional development and enjoy the challenges of the workplace.
 They do not want taxing, monotonous tasks.
 To avoid this, you may want to adopt different strategies.
 For example, you may offer educational interventions to aid employee development.
 It shows employees that you value them at an individual level and want them to grow.
 Other tactics include a job rotation program or adding new challenging job roles and tasks, to keep them active and interested.

 There is a strong association between employee recognition and engagement.
 Employees can quickly become disengaged if they feel they are being unnoticed.
-Acknowledging employees for their work generates a stronger emotional commitment to the organisation.
+Acknowledging employees for their work generates a stronger emotional commitment to the organization.
 But how does recognition generate engagement?
 Initially, recognition provides immediate gratification, and subsequently improves employee productivity and engagement.
 Secondly, according to the Globoforce Employee recognition survey (2017), recognition programs tied to organisational values outperform other programs.
 A final method is to use company-wide communication for recognition.
-To maximise engagement and morale, employee recognition should be company-wide, explaining what the recognition is for, the contribution made by the employee and the impact that it has for the organisation.
+To maximize engagement and morale, employee recognition should be company-wide, explaining what the recognition is for, the contribution made by the employee and the impact that it has for the organization.

 Micromanagement is a style in which a manager meticulously observes and/or controls the work of their employees.
-It is widely considered to have a damaging effect for an organisation, largely as a result in a lack of freedom.
+It is widely considered to have a damaging effect for an organization, largely as a result in a lack of freedom.
 Micromanagement also holds negative connotations for employee engagement.
 Micromanagement incurs the penalty of reduced motivation and autonomy.
 In a sense, employees become robots.

 The employment engagement survey allows employees to voice their opinions coupled with the expectation that change will follow.
-However, organisations often fall foul of the trap of taking no action and instead collect irrelevant data which is uninterpretable.
+However, organizations often fall foul of the trap of taking no action and instead collect irrelevant data which is uninterpretable.
 This creates a façade which appears to look like you don’t care about the employee’s opinions.
 Any employee engagement survey must be relevant, specific and actionable.
 With this in mind, you’ll soon see that your survey is only a springboard to engagement, and it is the actionable elements which engender employee engagement.
 To further engage employees, you can go one step further than structured employee surveys.
 One could create channels where each employee can raise issues and give feedback for problems and possible improvements.
 Consider using discussion forums where feedback can be received from managers and peers alike.

 Alternatively, you can also email us directly at [email protected].